MetaMask/metamask-docs/wallet/connect/metamask-sdk/index.md

 # Connect using MetaMask SDK

 MetaMask SDK enables a reliable, secure, and seamless connection between your dapp and the MetaMask browser extension or MetaMask Mobile, providing cross-platform compatibility with a consistent user experience.
 Key features include:

 - **Multi-platform support** – Connect from web, desktop, mobile, and gaming platforms.
 - **Seamless mobile integration** – Use QR codes or deeplinks to establish persistent connections with MetaMask Mobile.
-- **EIP-6963 detection** – Automatically detect MetaMask, with or without third-party libraries.
+- **EIP-6963 detection** – Automatically detect MetaMask without conflicting with other installed wallets.
 - **RPC request batching** – Improve efficiency by batching multiple requests into a single call.

 Get started with the SDK on the following platforms: